DJ-Dingo/pibooth-lcd-display/README.rst

    :alt: LCD screen

-Adds any 16x2 or 20x4 like LCD-screen with a **Hitachi HD44780 controller** using a port expander connected Through I2c.  :raw-html:`<br />`
+Add any 16x2 or 20x4 like LCD-screen with a **Hitachi HD44780 controller** using a port expander connected Through I2c.  :raw-html:`<br />`
 It can show numbers of photos taken, Date/Time, Printed photos, forgotten photos, Remaining Duplicates.  :raw-html:`<br />` It also have 4 x Free-Text where you can write your own text  :raw-html:`<br />`